17th - 25th April 2018

 Due to the park's location and geographic conditions, there is a very high chance of beautiful pink sunrises on the mountains.
 We will shoot the Cuernos with a variety of foregrounds.

 On one of the days in TDP, we'll take a special boat sail to Grey Glacier, where we'll experience and shoot amazing icebergs and mountains from up close.
+Please note this sail is dependent upon both a minimal number of participants and weather conditions.

 During our stay in Torres Del Paine, we'll be accommodated in one of South America's most scenic hotels.
 It has its own island, no less, and there's plenty to shoot from the rocky banks.